An efficient Lagrangian-based heuristic to solve a multi-objective sustainable supply chain problem: Computational experiments

 \subsection{Experiment II: artificial instances}

 {In} this experiment, we created artificial instances through the introduced instance generator.
 For this purpose, we considered instances with a predefined number of entities, items and technologies.
-The instances {had} 3 suppliers, 3 factories, 3 warehouses, 4 customers, 2 airports and 2 seaports. { In particular,} 1 warehouse, 1 customer, 1 airport and 1 seaport {were} located in a continent different from the remaining entities and, therefore, {required} air or sea transportation {so that the flow of items among entities was possible.} There {were} 2 raw materials available to produce a single final product.
-The number of production and remanufacuring technologies {was} 3, totalling 6 technologies.
-The supplementary material presents the values chosen for {the parameters discussed in Section~\ref{sec:instance_generator} to generate such instances.}
+We generated four types of instances, differentiated by the prefix in their labels ``STD'', ``TECHC'', ``RAWC'', ``SUP'' and ``CAP''.
+The instances prefixed by ``STD'' follow the same patterns of the model introduced in \cite{Mota2018}.
+In the instances prefixed by ``TECHC'', the technology acquisition costs {were} the same for all technologies.
+The manufacturing costs {were} the same for all the suppliers in the instances prefixed by ``RAWC''.
+In the instances prefixed by ``SUP'', no minimum order {was} imposed for the suppliers.
+There {was} no minimum use of technologies in the instances prefixed by ``CAP''.
+The corresponding remaining parameters of the instances prefixed by ``STD'', ``TECHC'', ``RAWC'', ``SUP'' and ``CAP'' {were} generated as described in Section 3 of the Supplementary Material.

-The generated set {consisted} of $15$ artificial instances, whose primary characteristics are summarized in Table \ref{tab:exp2_sets_horizon}.
-The first and second columns of this table express, respectively, the names and the number of periods in the planning horizon of the instances.
-For ease of identification, we included in the name of the instances information regarding the number of periods in the planning horizon and specific patterns for the parameters, as described in the following paragraph.
+The generated set {consisted} of {$60$} artificial instances, whose primary characteristics are summarized in Table \ref{tab:exp2_sets_horizon}. \minor{The first and second columns of this table indicate the prefixes and suffixes for the names of the instances, respectively.
+The name of an instance is given by its prefix followed by the suffix.} Columns ``$|I|$'', ``$|M_{rm}|$'', ``$|M_{fp}|$'', ``$|M_{rp}|$'' and ``$T$'' express, respectively, the number of entities, raw materials, final products and periods of the instances.

-In the instances prefixed by "TECHC", the technology acquisition costs {were} the same for all technologies.
-The manufacturing costs {were} the same for all the suppliers in the instances prefixed by "RAWC".
-In the instances prefixed by "SUP", no minimum order {was} imposed for the suppliers.
-There {was} no minimum use of technologies in the instances prefixed by "CAP".
-The corresponding remaining parameters of the instances prefixed by "STD", "TECHC", "RAWC", "SUP" and "CAP" {were} generated as described in Section \ref{sec:instance_generator}.
+Instances with 17 entities have 3 suppliers, 3 factories, 3 warehouses, 4 customers, 2 airports and 2 seaports.
+Instances with 25 entities have 3 suppliers, 3 factories, 9 warehouses, 4 customers, 4 airports and 2 seaports.
+The number of production and remanufacturing technologies {was} 3, totaling 6 technologies.
+For ease of identification, we included in the name of the instances information regarding the number of entities, items and periods in the planning horizon and specific patterns for the parameters, as described in the following paragraph.
+The supplementary report in \citep{Mendeley2020} presents the values chosen for the parameters to generate such instances discussed in Section 3 of the Supplementary Material.